surrealdb/rust-rocksdb/librocksdb-sys/README.md

 ### Version

-The librocksdb-sys version number is in the format `X.Y.Z+RX.RY.RZ`, where `X.Y.Z` is the version of this crate and follows SemVer conventions, while `RX.RY.RZ` is the version of the bundled rocksdb.
+The surrealdb-librocksdb-sys version number is in the format `X.Y.Z+RX.RY.RZ`, where `X.Y.Z` is the version of this crate and follows SemVer conventions, while `RX.RY.RZ` is the version of the bundled rocksdb.